 AMAK's financial statements were prepared in the functional currency of AMAK which is the SAR.
 In June 1986, the SAR was officially pegged to the U. S. Dollar at a fixed exchange rate of 1 USD to 3.75 SAR.

 The summarized results of operations and financial position for AMAK are as follows:

-The equity in the earnings (losses) of AMAK included in income (loss) from discontinued operations, net of tax, on the consolidated statements of operations for the years ended December 31, 2020, 2019, and 2018, is comprised of the following:
+The equity in the earnings (losses) of AMAK included in income (loss) from discontinued operations, net of tax, on the condensed consolidated statements of operations for the three months ended March 31, 2021 and 2020, is comprised of the following:

 The entire disclosure for equity method investments and joint ventures.
 Equity method investments are investments that give the investor the ability to exercise significant influence over the operating and financial policies of an investee.
 Joint ventures are entities owned and operated by a small group of businesses as a separate and specific business or project for the mutual benefit of the members of the group.